West Cornwall · TR20

 Why Goldsithney is its own job.

 Outside the Conservation Area but the village fringes border the AONB; Perranuthnoe parish policy applies.
 Infill and barn conversion proposals dominate the parish planning workload.
 For extension specifically, Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Goldsithney project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Goldsithney job runs as a TR20-specific piece of work — local policy, local fabric, local builders.
+Most of our extension work in Goldsithney lands on Victorian semis, with detailing that has to nod to the wider Perranuthnoe streetscape.

 Planning note